CrazyDubya/4o/faux_browser/README.md

 This starts a server at `http://localhost:8000/` that hosts the cached content.
 Open `http://localhost:8000/pages/example.com/` in your browser to view the sample page.
+If a requested file cannot be found, the server now returns a simple HTML placeholder instead of an error.
+This keeps navigation smooth and will later allow AI helpers to fill in missing content.
 ## Screenshot Fetcher

 The optional `screenshot_fetcher.py` script uses `pyppeteer` to capture images of the sample domains.